Philly police arrest second suspect, seek a third in shooting that injured 3 teens at Dilworth Park

-A second arrest was made and police are seeking a third suspect after an argument led to a shooting that injured three teenagers near the ice rink at Dilworth Park outside of Philadelphia's City Hall last week.
+A third arrest was made after an argument led to a shooting that injured three teenagers near the ice rink at Dilworth Park outside of Philadelphia's City Hall last week.

+On Thursday, Dec.
+19, U.S. Marshals announced the arrest of Raheem Hylton who wanted in connection to the triple shooting that took place at Dilworth Plaza.

+This evening at 8pm fugitive Raheem Hylton was apprehended by @USMS_Philly in the 1200 block of Foulkrod Street.
+Hylton was found at a known associate's residence after investigators from the U.S. Marshals Fugitive Task Force received an anonymous tip. pic.twitter.com/Y3iaZYUv0i— U.S. Marshals Service Philadelphia (@USMS_Philly) December 20, 2024

 The shooting happened just after 4:30 p.m. on Dec.
 13, 2024, on the west side of City Hall near 15th and Market streets, police said.